Have you checked your tyres and wheels?

 Tyres, however, are not specially made for caravan use.
 Caravans use either tyres made for cars, or ones designed for use on small vans.
 While there are tyres designed specifically for use on trailers, these are only available in specifications which suit models like small camping trailers, or one or two specialist types of larger commercial trailer.
 All caravans use car or light van tyres.

-If you have bought a new caravan, you should be able to assume that the specifications of the wheels and tyres are appropriate.
+If you have bought a new caravan and are new to caravanning, you should be able to assume that the specifications of the wheels and tyres are appropriate.
 The correct inflation pressure should be indicated in the caravan handbook, and is sometimes marked on the wheel arch for convenience too.

 Many new caravans come equipped with a spare wheel, but this is not a legal requirement.
 If you get one as standard, it should be the same or equivalent specification of wheel and tyre as the others.
 If you need to buy a spare separately, make sure both the wheel and tyre are suitable, and compatible with the original ones.